theramiyer/blog/content/post/2026/why-i-distrust-politicians.md

 ---
 title: Why I Distrust Politicians
-subtitle: The latest case of misplaced priorities.
+subtitle: The latest case of rhetoric.
 date: 2026-05-13T22:48:21+05:30
 description: I have always held that politicians are untrustworthy.
 Prime Minister Modi's latest address adds another feather to that.
 tags: